Florida Residency: Guide for Digital Nomads

 The digital age fuels the nomadic lifestyle, blurring the lines between work and wanderlust.
 Yet, even if you don’t own or rent in the states anymore, traveling freely from AirBnb to Vrbo, there is still something tethering you back home —your legal domicile.

 Florida, with its warm climate and friendly policies, is a haven for digital nomads.
-Its appeal goes beyond the beaches, extending to the ease of establishing domicile.
+Its appeal goes beyond its beaches, extending to the ease of establishing it as your domicile.

 In the chapters ahead, we'll decode the legal nuances between domicile and residency, delve into Florida's benefits, and guide you step-by-step in making the Sunshine State your legal harbor while you continue to roam the globe.